 The IPEM office will retain all forms and documentation until payment has been received.
-Current fees for UK universities and non-UK universities are available from the IPEM Training department.
-In addition, the host university is expected to meet the travel expenses of the assessor/s and, where long distances are involved, assessors' accommodation expenses.
+The current fees per programme for UK universities and non-UK universities are published on the IPEM website here.
+In addition the host university is expected to meet the travel expenses of the assessor/s and, where long distances are involved, assessors' accommodation expenses.
 These are refunded directly to the assessor.